usharesoft/appcenter-docs/end-user/en/source/pages/migration/blackbox-migration.rst

 .. warning:: Currently, UForge is not able to migrate the Yum repository GPG keys.
 This means that the user will have to accept the repository GPG key when the user installs or updates a package.
 The user will have to do this only once per repository.

-.. note:: If you plan migrate a Windows instance onto `K5 Fujitsu Public Cloud <http://www.fujitsu.com/global/solutions/cloud/k5/>`_, you must also do the following before scanning:
+.. note:: If you plan to migrate a Windows instance onto `K5 Fujitsu Public Cloud <http://www.fujitsu.com/global/solutions/cloud/k5/>`_, you must also do the following before scanning:

 	* Uninstall VMWare Tools (if installed).
 	* Retrieve Transport Agent Software from `K5 Support <mailto:FCSK5_GSD@ph.fujitsu.com>`_.